algorandfoundation/specs/dev/ledger.md

    Currently defined as 500,000.
  - $A$, the size of an earning unit.
    Currently defined as 1,000,000 microAlgos.
- - Several parameters for state proofs; namely:
+ - Several parameters for state proofs; namely: (current values provided in the "State Proof Tracking" section)
    - $\delta_{SP}$, the number of rounds between state proofs.
    - $\delta_{SPR}$, the number of $\delta_{SP}$ that the network will try to catch-up with.
    - $\delta_{SPB}$, the delay (lookback) in rounds for online participant